As a foreigner living in Galway, will I have access to public healthcare? What is it like?

 - Are healthcare and health insurance expensive in Galway?

-- What are emergency services like in Galway?
+- What are the visa & residency requirements in Galway?

 As a foreigner living in Galway, will I have access to public healthcare?
 What is it like?